UnnamedMoose/BasicOpenFOAMProgrammingTutorials/README.md

 Enjoy and please provide me with feedback to make these tutorials more useful!
 Contributions from the community are also more than welcome!
 Many thanks to the following people for offering their input:
 - Chris Coutinho (cbcoutinho) for spotting errors in README and parallel processing tutorial
 - Gerasimos Chourdakis (MakisH) for helping out with cleaning up the tutorial files
+- Germilly Barreto (Germilly) for suggesting a tutorial on command line argument parsing

 Copyright by Artur K. Lidtke, 2017-2018.